Banshee PHP framework

 OO programming

 Banshee requires OO programming.
-The controller and model should both be classes and must extend the 'controller' / 'model' class.
-The controller class must be named '<page_id>_controller', the model class must be named '<page_id>_model'.
-You can use 'templates/page_controller.php' or 'templates/page_model.php' to start your controller or model file.
-The controller class should have at least a function called 'execute'.
-In both controller and model class, the variables $this->db, $this->settings, $this->user, $this->page and $this->output are available, which are objects of the classes MySQLi_connection, settings, user, page and output.
-In the controller, the private variable $this->model is available, which is an object of the associated model class for that page (when available).
+The controller and model must both be classes and must extend the 'controller' / 'model' class.
+The controller class must be named '<module name>_controller', the model class must be named '<module name>_model'.
+The controller class must have at least a function called 'execute'.

 An OO controller file looks like this: